-And so we saw in the re-offer of the kingdom that very truth, and we saw the apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in Chapter 18, which is very interesting because he is a Christian.
+And so we saw in the re-offer of the kingdom that very truth.
+And we saw the apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in chapter 18, which is very interesting because he is a Christian.
 He is the apostle to the Gentiles.
-He is the one who has been given the dispensation of the mysteries to declare the truth of the New Testament Word and the new covenant and all of its clear delineation, and yet he is still acting in an Old Testament way.
-Again we see the transitional overlap.
+He is the one who has been given the dispensation of the mysteries to declare the truth of the New Testament Word and the new covenant and all of its clear delineation, and yet, he is still acting in an Old Testament way.
+And again we see the transitional overlap.

-Luke 10:20.
-I think this is interesting.
-Jesus is talking here and sending out the 70, and He says, among other things here, that you’re going to go and you’re going to carry the message and you’re going to heal the sick and you’re going to cast out demons and so forth, and so forth, and so forth all the way down.
-Verse 20, “Notwithstanding in this, rejoice not that the spirits are subject unto you, but rather rejoice because your names are - ” what? “ - written in heaven.”
-Now already the followers of Christ, those who are disciples, obviously are considered heavenly citizens.
+Now, already the followers of Christ, those who are disciples, obviously are considered heavenly citizens.
 So we would say they are regenerate or saved people.
 Their names are already written in heaven.
-Also, I would call your attention to John 15:3.
+Also, I would call your attention to John 15, verse 3.
 Again, we’re still before the cross.
 We’re still before Pentecost.
-In John 15:3 – well actually we could look at 1 through 3.
+In John 15, verse 3 – well actually we could look at 1 through 3.
 “I am the vine.
 My Father is the vinedresser.
 Every branch in Me bearing not fruit He takes away, and every branch that bears fruit He purges it that it may bring forth more fruit.
 Now you are clean through the Word which I have spoken unto you.”

-He says “to those who are the true branches,” and in His mind were the 11 and Judas was the false branch.
+He says “to those who are the true branches,” and in His mind, were the eleven and Judas was the false branch.
 He says, “You are clean.
 You have been purged.”
 In verse 5 He says, “I am the vine and ye are the branches.
-The ones abiding in Me and I in him the same is bringing forth much fruit.”
+The ones abiding in Me and I in him, the same is bringing forth much fruit.”

 So here is the idea that they are clean, that they are the ones being purged.
 They have been spiritually set apart.
 And so it seems to be clear, and we grant the point at this juncture that these people in Acts 2 were already believing people.
 They constituted the apostles and some other disciples.
 I don’t have any problem with that.

 Now, let me show you why I believe that.
-In John 20:26, same chapter, a few verses further, after 8 days, again, His disciples were inside, Thomas with them, then came Jesus.
-The door is being shut, stood in the midst and said, “Peace be unto you.”
-Now notice, 8 days later they haven’t gone anywhere.
+In John 20:26 – same chapter, a few verses further – after eight days, again, His disciples were inside, Thomas with them.
+Then came Jesus, the doors being shut, stood in the midst and said, “Peace be unto you.”
+Now notice.
+Eight days later they haven’t gone anywhere.
 Jesus said in Acts 1:8, “But you shall receive power after the Holy Spirit has come upon you and you shall be witnesses unto me in Jerusalem, Judea, Samaria and the outermost part of the earth.”
-If they had received the Holy Spirit 8 days earlier they wouldn’t have been in that room 8 days later.
+If they had received the Holy Spirit eight days earlier they wouldn’t have been in that room eight days later.

 And the indication of that passage is that the Spirit cannot come until Jesus has ascended, until the prayer that He made in the garden has been fulfilled.
 “Father, give Me back the glory that I had with You before the world began.”
 And when he ascended to receive His glory, then the Spirit could come and not before, according to John 7:39.
 So what you have in John 20 is simply a pledge.